DFE-Digital/academies-api/README.md

 ### EntityFramework and Migrations

-We currently have two database contexts defined: `LegacyTramsDbContext` and `TramsDbContext`
+We currently have two database contexts defined: `LegacyTramsDbContext` and `TramsDbContext`.
+Both database contexts manage the same database, but are used to manage different sets of tables.

 `LegacyTramsDbContext` is used to manage our models for tables which exist in the `sip` database and we have no control over - we treat these tables as read-only and don't commit migrations for them.
 If you do generate migrations for this context, it should not be commited to the repository.